marekkaczkowski/Touch-Bar-iStats/README.md

 2. Install [iStats](https://github.com/Chris911/iStats) ruby gem with `sudo gem install iStats` (you can use macOS embeded ruby, `rbenv` or `rvm`)
 3. Pull this repo contents
-4. Open BetterTouchTool/Preferences/Touch Bar and import JSON files
+4. Open BetterTouchTool/Preferences/Touch Bar and import `JSON` files

 Gauges will turn red when safe temperature is exceeded:
-* CPU >75°C
+* CPU >75°C | 30s
-* GPU >85°C
+* GPU >85°C | 30s
-* MEM >90°C
+* MEM >90°C | 5m

+You can chnage probing interval on widget's Advanced Settings dialog.

 ## Authors